 You'll want to wear something in between your skin and the harness.
 We recommend pants or shorts that are mid-thigh or longer, and a tee shirt or rashguard long enough to protect your waist.
 Some suggestions: longer swim trunks, board shorts or light-weight pants, leggings or yoga pants and a quick-drying shirt, rash guard or tank top.

 While you can wear a two-piece bathing suit under clothing, wearing a swimsuit alone usually leads to discomfort from the harness, the terrain, or the dreaded wardrobe malfunction.
 Wear something that can get muddy, dirty or snagged.

 You can bring a wetsuit top, especially in the winter, or if you're sensitive to chilly water.
 Bring a towel and a dry set of clothing to change into at the end of the trip, so that you can ride back in comfort.
-Leave all jewelry back at your accommodations, as you won't be able to wear it on the tour.
+Leave all jewelry (including wedding rings) at your accommodations, as you won't be able to wear it on the tour.
 It's very unlikely that items lost in the pond during the tour are retrievable.

-We go.
-There is rain in the rainforest every day.
-When very rainy weather causes water levels to rise too high to safely use the waterfalls, we use dry stations a safe distance from the water course.
-High water days are very thrilling, as the roaring waterfalls make a spectacular sight.
+Rain or shine, we go.
+There is at least a little rain in the rainforest every day.
+When very rainy weather causes water levels to rise too high to safely use the waterfalls, we use stations that are a safe distance from the water course.
+High water days are very thrilling, as the roaring waterfalls make for a spectacular sight.
 We operate in a protected valley away from the ocean; unlike most other outdoor tours, it's very rare for us to cancel due to weather.

 No, but we will provide your with a pack that's intended for rappelling in water.